Minnesotaboy2/Code-Quiz/README.md

 After answering the answer buttons disapear and the "next" button appears, clicking it pulls up the next question.

+When timer reaches 0 questions and buttons are hidden.

+Score is up and displayed in console.

 #
 # LEFT TO DO!!!!!!!!!!!!!!!!!!